 - Targeting cookies.
 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our advertising more relevant to your interests.
 We may also share this information with third parties for this purpose.
 Third parties may place cookies, web beacons and other storage technologies on your web browser to enable Tangent Marketing Services to serve you with advertising relevant to you and your interests.

 - Retargeting cookies.
-We may use services provided by Google, Facebook and LinkedIn for cookie-based retargeting advertising.
+We may use services provided by Google, Facebook for cookie-based retargeting advertising.
 During retargeting, the following data may be collected: your browsing activity, IP address, mobile device type and what advertisements you interacted with and how.
 This information will help us regulate the advertisements you are served and measure their effectiveness.

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our website.